 In my spare time, I enjoy volunteering with companies that help kids and adults learn how to manage money, and I occasionally give free seminars in the community.
 I keep in shape by taking spinning classes, running, swimming, and lifting weights.
 I also enjoy taking my three dogs to the park.

 Payroll managers may work in companies of all sizes, and they are in charge of all tasks related to payroll.
 This includes determining initial pay rate, increasing payments, filling out paperwork to determine proper deductions, ensuring payment disbursements are correct, fixing disbursement errors, setting up direct deposits, writing checks for independent contractors, and filling out annual forms for tax purposes.
 The job entails a lot of paperwork and coordination with the company’s human resources department.
 Key skills necessary to be successful include attention to detail, ability to make quick and smart decisions, leadership, and communication.
 It is important that your CV demonstrates your proficiency in these areas so that you stand out above other applicants.
 This payroll manager CV example gives you a good idea of what to include so that you can create an effective CV.

 Tips for Creating a Great Payroll Manager CV

-As you write your payroll manager CV, keep these tips and guidelines in mind:
+As you write your payroll manager CV using our CV maker, keep these tips and guidelines in mind: